malh718/flask_e2e_project/docs/README.md

 <img width="1142" alt="Screen Shot 2023-12-18 at 10 53 02 AM" src="https://github.com/malh718/flask_e2e_project/assets/102617334/3490f220-54d8-4364-89ef-fc31c7110bab">

+## SQL Alchemy
+   1. In order for me to get SQLalchemy to work and display fake cancer patient information for me, I had to make another app without the OAuth
+   2. At this point, I have spent too much time developing and making sure the Google OAuth is functioning properly so I made another app to display my fake information
+   3. While this version does not have the Google Oauth, I was able to create the a table and connect it to the flask app
+   4. I am aware of how to use SQLALchemy, but for some reason no matter how much I tried it would not work with Oauth and I wasted too much time on it to not use it.

 ## Create a product that is containerized (Docker)
 1. Set up flask ensure you are in the correct directory